AndriyMulyar/bert_document_classification/examples/ml4health_2019_replication/data/README.md

 `smokers_surrogate_train_all_version2.zip`.

+This should yield two XML files:

+`smokers_surrogate_test_all_version2.xml`

+`smokers_surrogate_train_all_version2.xml`.

 #### N2C2 2008
-From "2008 Obesity Challenge Downloads" section on DBMI portal you want the files:
+From "2008 Obesity Challenge Downloads" section on DBMI portal you want the XML files:

 1. Training